Early College Opportunities

 Yes, homeschool students can utilize multiple early college opportunities to earn college credit early.
 Homeschool students may be eligible for Early Start Scholarship or WAVE/JTED opportunities.

-Do I receive the same resources as an MCC Student?
+Do I receive the same resources as a Mohave College Student?

-Yes, MCC considers all high school participants a college student.
+Yes, we consider all high school participants to be college students.
 This includes on-ground and online concurrent enrollment and dual enrollment.
-For more information on resources available visit Student Success Center.
+For more information on resources available, visit Student Success Center.

 As a High School Student am I eligible for Financial Aid?